droidian-devices/devices.droidian.org/content/devices/_index.md

     | Volla Phone (volla-yggdrasil) |  |

 ## Community devices
 These devices are supported by members of the Droidian community.
 Device-specific fixes are provided by the maintainers in various forms (flashable zips or runnable scripts).
-Please, follow the guides corresponding to your device.
+Please follow the guides corresponding to your device.
 You can ask for help at the [Droidian Telegram](https://t.me/droidianlinux) group or device specific groups created by maintainer.
 - **Asus**
     |  |  |
     | --- | --- |